soniclavier/HadoopExpress/README.md

 # HadoopExpress

-ML Server dev setup stpes :
+ML Server dev setup steps :

 a) checkout
   1. cd to any base folder